 (2) Parent(s) may have access to their minor child's records until the child reaches 18 years of age.
 After a child reaches 18 years of age, parent(s) do not have access to their child's records without the child's consent.

 (3) In order to obtain records, an individual must file a written request directed to the Area or Regional Director where the records are located.
-(In the event of uncertainty, such a written request may be directed to either).
-Fees for copying records shall be charged in accordance with the Department's fee schedule.
+(In the event of uncertainty, such a written request may be directed to either the Area Director or the Regional Director).
+Fees for copying records may be charged in accordance with the regulations set forth by the Secretary of State at 950 CMR 32.07(2).

-(4) Before releasing said record(s), a member of the Department's legal staff shall review the record(s), and remove any records of attorney-social worker conversations which may be considered attorney work product and/or privileged.
+(4) Before releasing said record(s), a member of the Department's legal staff shall review the record(s), and remove any records considered to be attorney work product and/or attorney client privileged communications.

 (5) Whenever the Department has reason to believe that disclosure to any requesting individual of all or a portion of the Department's records would be contrary to a child's best interests, the Department shall deny access and shall furnish to the requesting individual a written explanation of the reason(s) for denying access.

-(6) Whenever the Department releases any copy of a 51A report or 51B investigation, the name of (and any other reasonably identifying data concerning) the reporter shall be redacted.
+(6) Whenever the Department releases any copy of a 51A or 51B documents, the name of the reporter and any other reasonably identifying data shall be redacted.

 12.11: Release of Information - Consent of Data Subject

-Whenever information may be released if the data subject "consents", the Department may obtain such consent in writing or orally, including by telephone; however, the Department shall make reasonable efforts to verify the data subject's identity; and shall, if no written consent is given, file a record of any oral approval in the case record.
+Whenever information may be released subject to the consent of the data subject, the Department may obtain such consent in writing or orally, including by telephone.
+However, the Department shall make reasonable efforts to verify the data subject's identity, and if no written consent is given, file a record of the oral consent in the case record.

+12.12A: Release of Information – Office of the Child Advocate

+Release of any records, documents or information to the Office of the Child Advocate is governed by M.G.L. c.
+18C and any memorandum of understanding entered into between the Department and the OCA.

 12.12: Release of Information - Adoption Records